pi0/docs-2/docs/en/quick-start.md

   .toFormat('$0,0')
 ```

-If you don't want to set the locale all the time, you can also define it
+If you don’t want to set the locale all the time, you can also define it
 globally:

 ```js